Bicycle cooperative: Financing and economic goals

-Locations
+History

 An early bike co-op was the Fahrrad.Selbsthilfe.Werkstatt, founded in 1983 in a formerly squatted factory in Vienna, Austria.
 Another early co-op was "P'tit vélo dans la tête", founded in Grenoble, France, in 1994.

 In the United States, one of the earliest and longest continuous running co-op is BICAS in Tucson, Arizona, founded in 1994 (named changed to BICAS in 1996.)

 Later, some bike co-ops were founded in the western US.
 Examples include the Salt Lake City Bicycle Collective in Utah, founded 2002, and the Bike Kitchen, founded in 2003 in San Francisco.

 Bike co-ops can be found worldwide.
 The Bike Collective Network includes a regionally sorted list of hundreds of co-ops scattered across a few dozen countries.

 Bike co-ops are some of the most historical and long standing co-ops, for example, Edinburgh Bicycle Co-operative is the longest established worker co-operative in Scotland.

 A cooperative for American independent bicycle dealers was established in 2003 as "The Biking Solution".
 Now called The Bike Cooperative, this retailers' cooperative has 300+ members across the country.